ludvigeriksson/TwitterLaunchAnimation/README.md

 hello@ivanvorobei.by

 ## Support
 The project is fully free, I do not impose any restrictions on its use.
-I'm just like you - want to do useful things.
-If you have a desire to help - you can tell friends about the project or [donate](http://ivanvorobei.by/donate).
-Thank!
+I'm, just like you, want to do useful things.
+If you have a desire to help, tell friends about the project or [donate](http://ivanvorobei.by/donate).
+Thanks!